alintulu/Run3ScoutingJetTagging/README.md

 The training is performed by running the `train.sh` file.
 Set the desired batch size, number of epochs etc before starting the training.

+## Problems

+If you're training fails unexpectedly without an obvious cause, it may be because your input samples have too few events.
+This can be fixed by e.g. adjusting the batchsize, however, in our case simply merging the input samples helped.

 # Evaluation

 The output folder stores the trained PyTorch models after every epoch, as well as the log file that records the loss and accuracy in the runtime.
 The predict step also produces a predicted root file in the output folder, including the truth label, the predicted store, and several observer variables we provided in the data configuration file.
 With the predicted root file, you can evaluate the performance of your training.

-The [Evaluation](Evaluation) folder contains notebooks to create a ROC curves for AK4 and AK8 flavour tagging as well several plots to determine the performance of the mass regression.
+The [Evaluation](Evaluation) folder contains some notebooks that may be helpful when creating ROC curves for AK4 and AK8 flavour tagging as well plots to determine the performance of the training. **Please note**, the scripts are not complete but are added to this repository as they may provide a good starting point.

 # Calibration

-At the moment the only example stored in this directory is how to calibrate the mass regression.
-It can be found in the [Calibration/AK8/massreg](Calibration/AK8/massreg) folder.
+It is required to calibrate both the flavour tagging and mass regerssion algorithms.
+At the moment no complete example are stored in this repository.
+However, as starting point based on Section 4.2.2 of [AN-2021/004](Section 4.2.2 of AN-2021/004) of how to calibrate the mass regression can be found in the [Calibration/AK8/massreg](Calibration/AK8/massreg) folder.